Updated March 2021

 - The individual remains living in the property for six years after the gift or inheritance.
 This does not apply if you are over 55 years of age.

 Cohabiting partners pay tax at 33% on gifts/inheritance over €15,075.
 Certain insurance policies may help with covering inheritance tax where this arises, e.g. a Section 60 insurance policy.

-Children of cohabiting parents have the same succession rights as children born to married parents, i.e. they can receive gifts and inheritance from a parent up to a maximum of €280,000 tax free.
+Children of cohabiting parents have the same succession rights as children born to married parents, i.e. they can receive gifts and inheritance from a parent up to a maximum of €280,000 tax-free.

 Cohabiting families do not have the benefit of the Family Home Protection Act 1976 which applies only to married families.
-This means that a property owned by one parent only and being used as a family home can be sold without the consent of the other parent.
+This means that a property owned by one parent only and is used as a family home can be sold without the consent of the other parent.